Etiquette at RACV Clubs

-Operation of the club is governed by the RACV Club by-laws.
+Operation of the RACV Club is governed by the RACV Club by-laws.

-Etiquette guidelines are designed to respect and cater for all members’ preferences and lifestyle needs.
-For the comfort and convenience of all members your cooperation in adhering to the etiquette guidelines will be greatly appreciated.
+Etiquette guidelines are designed to cater for all members’ preferences and lifestyle needs.
+For the comfort and convenience of all members your cooperation in adhering to the etiquette guidelines is appreciated.

-Your membership card provides access to the Club venue and facilities including the car park.
+Your membership card provides access to the Club and its facilities including the car park.
 It is a condition of entry that a member produce a current Club membership card.
-Management has the right to request your membership card at anytime on the Club premises.
+Management has the right to request your membership card at anytime on Club premises.

 It is important to swipe your card at the entrance to the City Club car park to receive Club Member rates.

 Membership cards are not transferable.
-A Member must not lend to another person or permit another person to use the Member’s RACV Club Membership card to gain access to Club Premises or for any other purposes.
+A Member must not lend to another person or permit another person to use the Member’s RACV Club Membership card to gain access to the Club premises or for any other purposes.